proxystore/taps/docs/contributing/index.md

 We recommend using [Tox](https://tox.wiki/en/latest/index.html){target=_blank}
 to setup the development environment.
-This will create a new virtual environment with all of the required packages installed and WEBS installed in editable mode with the necessary extras options.
+This will create a new virtual environment with all of the required packages installed and TaPS installed in editable mode with the necessary extras options.

 ```bash
 $ git clone https://github.com/proxystore/taps